top of page

 “Well, it’s like a joke.
 If you have to explain it, it isn’t very good.
 I have a feeling the title will be lost on people,” My‑re said.

 “What do I do?
-I sold my quarters at the Skull Squadron stable to open this tavern, if it fails, I’ll be the only homeless Lord Protector on this cursed isle,” Pol said.
+I sold my quarters at the Skull Squadron stable to open this tavern.
+If it fails, I’ll be the only homeless Lord Protector on this cursed isle,” Pol said.

 “That doesn’t matter now.
 I need your help.
 You are the only other person I know that speaks the Khan’s tongue,” Pol said.